You may have to pay a tax charge, known as the ‘High Income Child Benefit Charge’, if you have an individual income over £50,000 and either:

 - someone else gets Child Benefit for a child living with you and they contribute at least an equal amount towards the child’s upkeep

-It doesn’t matter if the child living with you is not your own child.
+It does not matter if the child living with you is not your own child.

 If you’re affected by the tax charge